xTriixrx/satpy-scrapy/README.md

    * '--filters': Triggers image filter options function.
    * '--images=': Accepts a set of image filters to reduce number of images extracted on Tor requests.
    * '--utcrange=': Accepts a UTC range in the format of 'NNNN-NNNN' where N is a number and the range is between 0000 and 2330.
 The range should only be set in half hour increments to query a set of images in the ELEKTRO-L2 FTP server.
 Also is supported by ARKTIKA-M1 crawler in half hour increments.
    * '--day=': Accepts a day of the current month to query for the ELEKTRO-L2 or ARKTIKA-M1 FTP server.

-## Dependencies

- * BeautifulSoup 4
- * Requests v2.24
- * Stem v1.8
- * Pytz v2020.1
- * Multitasking v0.0.9
- * googletrans v4.0.0rc1

 ### Future Satellite Support

+ * GOES-18
  * FY-2F 4k x 4k images (China/Asia Region)
  * Others potentially (FY-2, Elektro-L1 (FTP archive 2013-2016), Historical Archive at https://www.ncdc.noaa.gov/gibbs/)
  * Future satellites (HIMAWARI-9, ARKTIKA-M2, FY-4B, GEO-KOMPSAT-2B)